Worst Cars throughout History

 - Volkswagen Type 2 (VW Bus) – The VW Bus was introduced in 1950.
 The bus, in the 1960’s, became a huge counterculture symbol.
 While still a counterculture symbol, the bus is not very safe, the first line of defense for a head-on collision seems to be the driver’s legs, due to the fact that the driver is positioned right above the front wheels of the vehicle.

 There are a large numbers of cars throughout history that weren’t necessarily safe or aesthetically pleasing.
 With new advances in technology every day, vehicles are becoming safer every day.
 Although the above cars are considered some of the worst in history, some of them are also considered classics.
 If you own an old car, whether you choose to fix it up or get rid of it, every vehicle has its place in history, and instead of junking a car, it’s a great idea to make a car donation to a charity, and even if the vehicle doesn’t run, it can still be of some benefit.
-When you donate a car both the donor and the charity win – some charities even may offer you a partial cash payment for you used auto.
+When you donate a car both the donor and the charity win – some charities even may offer you a partial cash payment for your used auto or no longer needed vessel.